Plenary Speakers

 Since 2021, Dr. Laveille has been the Managing Director of SwissCAT+ at ETH Zurich, where he established and now leads a national technology platform for data-driven, automated high-throughput experimentation in catalysis.
 His work focuses on integrating laboratory automation, experimental data digitalization, and machine learning tools to accelerate the discovery and optimization of heterogeneous catalysts for the production of sustainable fuels and chemicals.

-Pr.
-Toshiaki Taniike
+Prof. Toshiaki Taniike

 Pr.
 Toshiaki Taniike received his Ph.D. in Science from the University of Tokyo in 2006, specializing in solid catalysis and computational chemistry.
 In the same year, he joined the School of Materials Science at the Japan Advanced Institute of Science and Technology (JAIST), where he was promoted to Full Professor in 2020.